Well, 2020 is going to be remembered fondly…

 Marketing is about building from the ground up.
 We can, and should, lead innovation in ALL areas.

 Our insight and creativity are invaluable.
 Those developing the marketing strategy must, at least, be aware of how all these entities may impact performance.
 Even if they cannot directly influence or shape them.

 It will take time to break the siloed thinking.
 But that shouldn’t stop us from trying.

-If you take anything from this blog, marketing strategy isn’t just about marcomms, channels and branding.
+If you take anything from this rant, marketing strategy isn’t just about marcomms, channels, and branding.
 It’s everything.
 We need to move the conversation forward.

 We’re a talented bunch.
-We should demonstrate and utilise our full skill set.
+We must demonstrate and utilise our full skill set.

 Share your thoughts

 What do you think marketing could get more involved in?
 Do you think any aspects have been missed?
 How are you coping with the lockdown?
 Let me know in the comments below, send me a tweet @CJPanteny, or get in touch.